scryptos/scryptoslib/README.md

 scryptoslib
 ============

-A library of cryptography for playing CTFs
+A cryptography library designed for CTFs.

 ## Requirements
 * python2